-- The Authority issued Green bonds rated AAA by S&P and received \$50 million in bond and premium proceeds in June 2024 to fund three of its capital projects in FY2025 and beyond.
+- The Authority issued \$50 million in green bonds in June 2024 to fund three of its capital projects in FY2025 and beyond.
 These projects are will upgrade the Authority's biosolids treatment systems, wastewater screening and pumping facilities, and its filtration processes. - Total assets and deferred outflows of resources for FY24 were \$1,355.2 million.
 Total assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources (Net Position) in the amount of \$921.5 million for FY24.
 Of the total Net Position, \$57.8 million were unrestricted and available to support operations for FY24.
 The increase in total assets is a result of the multiple improvement, replacement and construction projects ongoing for plant infrastructure and equipment. - Capital assets net of depreciation and amortization increased \$119.4 million in FY24.
 The increase is primarily due to increased capital expenditures associated with the RiverRenew program and other ongoing capital projects. - Payments from the County of \$12.1 million in FY24 represented the County's share of operating costs based upon their proportional contribution to total plant flow.
 County payments were \$11.1 million in the prior FY23.
 This payment increase is the result of an increase in the percentage of flow contributed by the County and in the total jointly shared operating expense in FY24.